Narcissism within the family.

 They have no conscience￼, and if they want something that’s yours, they feel entitled just to have it, as they have a lack of empathy, so they have no regard for your feelings.

 They will plan and plot against you.
-No matter what the age gap, often when its a close age gap, it’s extremely difficult to go no contact or grey rock, as this was your first friend, and you can remember times you might have got on, times they stood up for you if it meant they got one over on someone else, or if you tried to shield them from your narcissistic patents.
+No matter what the age gap, often when it is a close age gap, it’s extremely difficult to go no contact or grey rock, as this was your first friend.
+You can remember times you might have got on, times they stood up for you if it meant they got one over on someone else, or if you tried to shield them from your narcissistic patents.

 It’s all about what they want when they want it, and they usually get precisely what they do want through endless manipulation tactics.